Granular gases under resetting

+The evolution of the mean granular temperature $\left\langle T(t)\right\rangle$ according to Eq.~(\ref{Tmain}) is shown in Fig. \ref{GTresAwad}.
+At the beginning of the evolution, it decreases according to Haff's law and then reaches a constant value $T_{c}$: At low resetting rates $r\to 0$ the mean time between the resetting events tends to infinity and the granular temperature evolves freely according to Haff's law (Eq.~\ref{Thaff}).
+If the resetting events are very frequent, and the resetting rate is much larger then the cooling rate, $r\gg \tau_0^{-1}$, the temperature remains constant, close to its initial value, $T\simeq T_0$.

-The dependence of the equilibrium granular temperature $T_c$ on $\tilde{r}$ is shown in Fig.~\ref{GTr}.
-At low resetting rates compared to the cooling rates, $\tilde{r}\ll 1$, it increases linearly according to Eq.~(\ref{Tas}), and at high reduced resetting rates $\tilde{r}\gg 1$, it remains close to the initial value $T_0=1$.
-In the latter case the temperature does not have sufficient time to cool between subsequent resetting events.
+The dependence of steady-state granular temperature $T_c$ on $\tilde{r}$ is shown in Fig.~\ref{GTr}.
+At low resetting rates compared with the cooling rates, $\tilde{r}\ll 1$, it increases linearly according to Eq.~(\ref{Tas}), and at high reduced resetting rates $\tilde{r}\gg 1$, it remains close to the initial value $T_0=1$.
+In the latter case the temperature was essentially reduced between the subsequent resetting events.